leaksignal/leaksignal/docs/docs/index.md

 title: Getting Started
 ---

-# Getting Started
+# Getting Started with LeakSignal

-🔍 Unlock real-time visibility into your sensitive data flows.

-LeakSignal provides real-time visibility and governance for sensitive data in your microservices.
-This openly distributed solution empowers operations engineers (SRE, DevOps, Platform Eng. etc) to combat API exploits, misconfigurations, and data leakage with ease.
+LeakSignal provides real-time visibility and governance over sensitive data flows within your services.
+As an openly distributed project, it offers comprehensive observability metrics and mitigation capabilities across the full spectrum of Layer 4 and 7 protocols.

 ## Features

-- **Real-Time Analysis**: Fast, inline Layer 4 and 7 request/response analysis.
+- **Real-Time Layer 4 and 7 Analysis**
+  Inline inspection and classification of request and response data.
+Ideal for service mesh environments (OpenShift, Istio, Kubernetes) and WASM runtimes.

+- **Flexible Policy Configuration**
-- **Configurable Rules**: Easy-to-configure rules for detecting and analyzing sensitive data (e.g., PII).
+  Create and manage custom rules for detecting sensitive data leakage (e.g., PII, financial data).

-  - Detect part numbers, account numbers, patient info, grades, dates, email addresses, and more.
+- **Comprehensive Data Visibility**
+  Gain insights into data flows, including IP, token, and service-level access patterns.
+Provide visibility into data access in APIs, GraphQL, or gRPC streams (east/west and north/south).
+Map digital identities (non-human, human, etc.) to the data accessed.

+- **Advanced Threat Mitigation**
+  Proactively identify and block unauthorized data access using real-time data classification.

+- **Sensitive Data in Logs**
+  Observe and redact sensitive data in log streams before storage.

+- **Egress Visibility**
+  Understand when sensitive data is sent out as part of a third-party call.

+- **Robust Dashboard and Alerts**
-- **Comprehensive Dashboard**: Cloud-based dashboard with policy editor, monitoring, and alerting.
+  Cloud-based dashboard with policy editor, monitoring, and alerting.
+Available for free as SaaS or self-hosted on-premises for enterprise customers.

+- **Extensive Integration Support**
-- **Seamless Integration**: Expose analysis metrics via Envoy for integration with OpenTelemetry, Prometheus, etc.
+  Metrics can be exposed via Envoy and integrated with OpenTelemetry, Prometheus, and other tools.

+- **Scalable and Flexible Deployment**
+  Compatible with various environments, including Istio, OpenShift Service Mesh, NGINX, Lambda, Fastly Compute and more.

+- **Enhanced Accuracy with Partner Integrations**
+  Leverage partner integrations (Cyera, BigID, etc) for tagging and classification to ensure there are little to no false positives.

 ## Installation